corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 4.0.1 Jobs `crystal_miner`, `gas_extractor`, `mote_harvester` are now part of the `planet_sr_miners` category, as intended by Paradox
 * 5.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Account for subterranean empires
+    * Fix bug that was likely causing 0 weight for the Agrarian and Lithorian Idyll special housing technologies
     * Integrate underlying changes from 3.4 to overridden content

 ## Source Code